 The Process of Separating

-North Carolina law requires you to be legally separated for at least one year before you can file for divorce.
+Under North Carolina law, you must be legally separated for at least one full year before you are eligible to file for divorce.
+Legal separation begins when you and your spouse start living in separate residences with the intent to remain apart permanently.

 Divorce in North Carolina

-Once you have been separated for at least one year — and if you or your spouse has been a legal North Carolina resident for at least six months — you can file a lawsuit requesting a divorce.
-You are not required to have a separation agreement to be filing for divorce in NC.
-However, because issues relating to marital property division and alimony are required to be resolved before the entry of a divorce judgment through a separation agreement or a pending or resolved lawsuit, many couples will wait until the completion of a separation agreement to file for divorce or will file a lawsuit to resolve other financial or children’s issues at the same time as filing for divorce.
+Once you have been separated for at least one year, and either you or your spouse has been a legal resident of North Carolina for at least six months, you may file a lawsuit requesting a divorce.
+North Carolina does not require a separation agreement in order to file for divorce.
+However, because claims for equitable distribution (property division) and alimony must be resolved or pending before the divorce is granted, many couples choose to complete a separation agreement first or file claims for financial or children’s issues along with the divorce.

-If you have been served with a divorce complaint by your spouse, you generally have 30 days to file a response with the court.
+If you are served with a divorce complaint, you generally have 30 days to file a response with the court.
 This response should include any counterclaims.
-Equitable distribution and alimony claims are cut off if you do not assert them before the entry of the divorce judgment.
+It’s important to note that claims for Equitable distribution and alimony are permanently barred if they are not filed before the divorce judgment is entered.

 Settlement Negotiations

-Getting divorced in North Carolina doesn’t have to mean going to court.
-In many instances, our family law attorneys can work with your spouse’s legal counsel to exchange information and draft settlement proposals.
-Successful negotiations can result in mutually agreeable separation agreements and property settlements that are enforceable by the court.
+Getting divorced in North Carolina does not always require going to court.
+In many cases, our family law attorneys can work directly with your spouse’s attorney to exchange information and negotiate settlement proposals.
+When successful, these negotiations result in legally binding separation agreements and property settlements that can be enforced by the court.

-If direct settlement negotiations fail, we will assess your situation and recommend taking a new approach that may include mediation, arbitration, or litigation.
-Adopting a new tactic can often jump-start stalled negotiations and lead to an eventual settlement.
+If direct negotiations are unsuccessful, we will evaluate your situation and recommend alternative strategies, such as mediation, arbitration, or litigation.
+Changing course can often help move stalled negotiations forward and lead to a resolution.

 Collaborative Law